On this page:

 - A non-refundable $25 Writing Placement Test fee is added to tuition bill after score posts to WINGS Express Test Score page.

 - ACT & SAT English scores are valid for two years.
-Readmitted students with expired test scores should take the Wright State Writing Placement Test (WPT) unless they earned a Wright State WPT score at the ENG 1100 level.
+Readmitted students with expired test scores should take the Wright State Writing Placement Test (WPT) unless prior placement was at ENG 1100 level.
 Students may use the highest valid non-expired score.
 Note: In Spring 2016, SAT implemented a new scoring system.
 Students with “old” SAT scores took exams before March 2016.
 Students with “new” SAT scores completed the SAT from March 2016 forward.

 - Students may fulfill the Wright State Core writing requirement with previous college composition credit of a grade C or higher or posted AP credit for ENG 1100.
 If students have such credit, they need not take the Writing Placement Test.